What is Geothermal Energy?

 WHY IS GEOTHERMAL ENERGY IMPORTANT?

-Geothermal technology is well proven; however, it is still considered a niche energy technology, particularly in areas with no active volcanic activity.
+Geothermal technology is well proven, though it is still considered a niche energy technology, particularly in areas with no active volcanic activity.
 However, many governments are becoming increasingly interested in integrating this 24/7, sustainable, low carbon, renewable energy source into their energy mix to create an overall system that delivers value through money, jobs and security of supply.

 In 2021, the Department for the Economy, published the Energy Strategy – Path to Net Zero Energy.
 This strategy sets out a path to 2030 that will mobilise the skills, technologies and behaviours needed to take us towards net zero carbon and affordable energy by 2050.
 The Strategy recognises that geothermal energy has a role to play in decarbonising our energy mix and commits to bringing forward geothermal demonstrator projects.